anywhichway/doxl/README.md

   `query` - An object, possibly nested, that contains properties to extract and values to literally match or functions to test for a match.

   `source` - An object from which to extract data.
 Any functions on the source object will be called with the arguments `(...queryValue)`, with `this` bound to `source`.
-For fat arrow functions, `source` is not available.
+For fat arrow functions, `source` is not available as `this`.
 Mapping single arguments into the array required for `...queryValue` is done automatically.
-If your function takes a single argument that is an array, then you must nest it one level, e.g. `f(someArray)` should be use the query `{f:[matchingArray]}` not `{f:matchingArray}`.
+If your function takes a single argument that is an array, then you must nest it one level, e.g. `f(someArray)` should use the query `{f:[matchingArray]}` not `{f:matchingArray}`.

   `partial` - The default behavior is to return only full matches.
-If `partial` is truthy, then a value will returned for any properties match.
+If `partial` is truthy, then a value will returned if any properties match.

   `constructorMatch` - Typically the `query` and `source` will be POJOs and with the exception of `Array`, `Date`, `RegExp`, `Map`, and `Set` the class of a source or its nested objects is ignored.
 If `constructorMatch` is truthy, then the constructors for the `query` and `source` must match.

-  `transform` - Typically any functions in the `query` are treates as predicated that return a truthy or falsy value; however, if `transform` is truthy then these functions can consume the value from the `source` and return the same or a different value.
+  `transform` - Typically any functions in the `query` are treated as predicates that return a truthy or falsy value; however, if `transform` is truthy then these functions will consume the value from the `source` and return the same or a different value for use in the result.
 If the value returned is `undefined`, then it is assumed no match occured.

   `schema` - Reserved for future use.